 Orange is probably my least favorite color.
 I know it’s the color of honey and beer (two of my favorite things to consume), but I just can’t dig it.
 There is no orange in my wardrobe or in my interior decorating.
-I love pink, red, and yellow -- colors normally considered obnoxious -- but you will not find any orange among my belongings.
+I love pink, red, and yellow — colors normally considered obnoxious — but you will not find any orange among my belongs.

 But when it comes to preventing animal cruelty, I’ll gladly wear and display the color orange!
 Are you willing to “go orange” for the prevention of animal cruelty?

-With that in mind, I've created the graphics below just for you, to update your Facebook page!
+With that in mind, I’m updating the Catster Facebook page with a new cover image in support of Prevention of Cruelty to Animals Month, and I’ve created the graphics below just for you!
 The more of us who change our cover images all at once, the more visible our cause will be.
-It’s a very small gesture, but it can have a huge impact -- a drop in the water can create vast ripples of change.
+It’s a very small gesture, but it can have a huge impact — a drop in the water can create vast ripples of change.

 What do you do to help raise awareness about animal cruelty?
 Share your work in the comments — you might inspire someone!

 Read stories of interest on Catster: